ProudHokori/Book-collection-project/README.md

      ![img_2.png](md/update_page.png)

-###  Show all books
+### ♥ Show all books
-app will show all book in collection in form of table on console.
+App will show all books in collection in a form of table on console.

 ![img.png](md/console_table.png)

-###  Quit menu
+### ♥ Quit menu
-mostly step in app allow user to press q to quit and back to menu or to exit program.
+Most of the uses of the button Q are used to quit the menu or to exit the program.

 ![img_3.png](md/quit.png)

-###  Change theme
+### ♥ Change theme
-user can run and choose theme in `app.py` to change theme in application. the theme that available now are
+User can run and choose theme in `app.py` to change theme of the application.
+The themes that are available now :
 * Default theme
 * Dark theme
 * Mono theme